 Protect you and your Family from Flu

 Flu season has arrived.
-Protect your family now against this year’s seasonal flu virus and get vaccinated at one of our three locations for only $30 for self-pay patients.
+Protect your family now against this year’s seasonal flu virus and get vaccinated at one of our four locations for only $30 for self-pay patients.
 Best of all, most insurances cover the cost of the vaccination.
 No appointment is needed and most centers are open seven days a week with extended weekday hours.

 WHAT IS THE FLU?

 The flu is a contagious respiratory illness caused by influenza viruses that infect the nose, throat and lungs.
 The flu can cause mild to severe illness.
 The best way to prevent the flu is with an annual flu shot.

 WHAT TYPES OF FLU SHOTS DO YOU OFFER?

 Our urgent care centers offer the Fluzone Quadrivalent vaccine, which is designed to protect against four different strains of flu.
 The Centers for Disease Control and Prevention (CDC) does not recommend the nasal spray flu vaccine during 2017-18.